jcmurray/MQTT-S/README.md

 MQTT-S
 ======
   MQTT-S Client over XBee  (running on linux and Arduino)
   MQTT-S Dummy Gateway for debug
+  _Real gateway running on linux and mbed is my next project._

 Supported functions
 -------------------